 But back to it, what is purpose and why is it so important to your marketing?

 Purpose is an existential question – why do you exist?
 Why does your company, your idea, your product exist in this world?
 I think this is the first reason why it becomes a gap in many organisations and companies, for who has the time for existential questions?
 But what makes this question powerful is whether it is answered with the collective in mind.
-So, let me re-phase the question – how does your existence benefit the existence of others?
+So, let me re-phase the question – how does your existence benefit others?

 Ok, a tangent (you are warned).

 This is why I often question vision statements.
 A vision statement is a looking forward to where one is going.
 In fact, there are more statements that present where one is ‘hoping to go’.
 But I see two problems with them.
 Firstly, they are so often the same when compared to others in the same sector, which hurts my soul when finding differentiation in the market brings me Marie Kondo joy.
-But secondly, I mostly see vision statements lead by individuals as a rally cry for others when in fact the vision is just that individuals.
+But secondly, I mostly see vision statements led by individuals as a rally cry for others when in fact the vision is just that individuals.
 Vision statements so often lack a posture of collective resonance and buy-in, instead reflecting just one leaders hope for their company.

 This is why I encourage clients to have their vision statement tucked away next to their bed or in their diary, and instead use their purpose when seeking to lead others.
 It’s because purpose is about legacy, what we want to leave behind when we are gone, a baton that is handed over to the next generation.
 It’s something humans rally around and where we become equals each with a role to play.